I was talking to a friend of mine from Delaware the other day, and mentioned beanie wienies. “Beanie wienies?” she said. “What’s that?”

 - 1 teaspoon cayenne

 - 8 good-quality hot dogs, sliced into ½ inch thick slices

-- After 2 hours, stir the beans, add more water if needed, then cover and then leave in the oven for 30 minutes to an hour, depending on beans tenderness.
+After 2 hours, stir the beans, then add the molasses, brown sugar, mustard powder, and coffee.
+Cover the pot and return to the oven for 30 minutes to 1 hour, or until the beans are your desired tenderness.

-- Take pot out of the oven, and taste beans.
-Make taste adjustments with mustard powder, chile powder, molasses, and the spices if necessary.
+Take the pot out of the oven, and taste the beans.
+Make any adjustments with the mustard powder, chile powder, molasses, salt, and spices if necessary.
 The beans should be tender at this point.
-If they’re not, cook covered a while longer until they are.
+If not, cook covered until they are.

-- Turn up heat to 400° F, uncover pot, and add hot dogs and cook for 30 more minutes or until sauce is thick.
+Turn up heat to 400° F, uncover the pot, and stir in hot dogs.
+Cook uncovered for 30 more minutes or until the sauce is thick.